Why is this important?

 You can receive free NHS hospital treatment if you:-

-- have been living legally in the UK for at least 12 months when you start treatment, and did not come to the UK for private medical treatment.
-Temporary absences from the UK of up to three months (in England, up to 182 days) are ignored
+- in Scotland and Wales, have been living legally in the UK for at least 12 months when you start treatment, and did not come to the UK for private medical treatment.
+Temporary absences from the UK of up to three months are ignored

-- have come to the UK to take up permanent residence, for example, if you are a former UK resident who has returned from abroad, or if you have been granted leave to enter or remain as a spouse
+- in Scotland and Wales, have come to the UK to take up permanent residence, for example, if you are a former UK resident who has returned from abroad, or if you have been granted leave to enter or remain as a spouse

-- have come to the UK to work, either as an employee or self-employed person.
-In England and Wales, if you are employed, your employer's main place of business must be in the UK or be registered in the UK.
+- in Scotland and Wales, have come to the UK to work, either as an employee or self-employed person.
+In Wales, if you are employed, your employer's main place of business must be in the UK or be registered in the UK.
 This could be, for example, a branch of an overseas company.
 If you are self-employed your main place of business must be in the UK

 - normally work in the UK, but are temporarily working abroad for less than five years.
 You also need to have lived in the UK continuously for at least ten years before going overseas.